webplatform/docs/css/properties/flow-from/index.md

 |CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=<ident>
-|Description=Identifier that replaces content from specified named flow, flowing it from one ''region'' element to another.
+|Description=Identifier that replaces content from specified named flow, flowing it from one [[css/concepts/region|''region'']] element to another.
 }}{{CSS Property Value
 |Data Type=none
 |Description=This container is not a region.
 Keeps element as is, and does not transform it into a region and replace its content.